filipe-silva/FireflyIII.Net/generated/docs/RulesApi.md

 <a id="testrule"></a>
 # **TestRule**
-> TransactionArray TestRule (int id, int? page = null, DateTime? start = null, DateTime? end = null, int? searchLimit = null, int? triggeredLimit = null, string accounts = null)
+> TransactionArray TestRule (int id, DateTime? start = null, DateTime? end = null, string accounts = null)

 Test which transactions would be hit by the rule.
 No changes will be made.